 Keto is low carb, moderate protein and eating healthy fat.

 Don’t worry about calories, if you’re counting your macros, you ARE counting calories already, just in a smaller form

 Your first priority is to make sure your carb intake is low (generally that translates to about 20g daily), start cutting chemicals and stop using seed and veggie oils!

 In the Keto world some count total carbs and other count net.

 Net is carbs minus fiber and sugar alcohols.

-In regard to sugar alcohols there is two schools of thought.
-Some subtract them all and others only subtract half of the amount is over five.
+In regard to sugar alcohols there are two schools of thought.
+Some subtract them all and others only subtract half if the amount is over five.

 20 Total Carbs